Neural Networks

 fn parameters(&self) -> Vec<Parameter> {

-let mut params = Vec::new();
+let mut p = self.fc1.parameters();

 }

-self.training = true;
+self.training = training;

 }

-fn is_training(&self) -> bool {
+fn is_training(&self) -> bool { self.training }

 }